ryanoutcome20/Dynamic-Arrays/README.md

 ### Usage

 For a full usage documentation refer to both the *tests* folder and documentation.
 Full documentation is auto-generated using [Doxygen](https://www.doxygen.nl/manual/starting.html).
 See the docs folder or generate it yourself using the provided Doxyfile.
+The header file contains special information that you can read as well.

 ### Contributing